PRX/Porter/README.md

 `HTTP` callbacks using methods like `POST` or `PUT` require a `Content-Type`.
 Possible values are `application/json` and `application/x-www-form-urlencoded`.
 The endpoint should respond with an HTTP `200` to acknowledge receipt of the callback.

-`AWS/SNS` callbacks must include a `Topic`, and `AWS/SQS` callbacks must include a `Queue` in the form of a URL.
+`AWS/SNS` callbacks must include a `Topic` ARN, and `AWS/SQS` callbacks must include a `Queue` in the form of a URL.
 An `AWS/EventBridge` callback can optionally include an `EventBusName`; if excluded the callback will be sent to the default event bus.

 `AWS/S3` callbacks require both the `BucketName` and `ObjectPrefix` properties.
 Each callback result will be written to S3 individually (i.e., one file for each task result, and one file for the job result).
 The object name will be one of the following: